Eliezergh/eliezergh.github.io/content/posts/aws_search_all_resources.md

 draft = false
 date = 2025-07-02T21:31:32+01:00
-title = "AWS Resource Search - Find All Resources in Your AWS Account"
+title = "AWS Resource Search - Find All Resources in Your AWS Account" description = "How to find all resources across your AWS account using Tag Editor" tags = ["aws", "cloud", "devops"] categories = ["Tutorials"]
 +++

 Managing resources in AWS can be hard, especially when you have resources spread across multiple regions and services.
 If you're looking for a way to find all your resources in one place, the **AWS Resource Groups >> Tag Editor** will do the job for you.